kalisio/kdk/docs/guides/development/deploy.md

 * **prod**: in order to deploy current production version, linked to `tags` on the `test` branch of your code

 ::: tip
-In the CI/CD process the `FLAVOR`/`NODE_APP_INSTANCE` environment variable is automatically set based on the branch/tag you are pushing
+In the CI/CD process the `FLAVOR`/`NODE_APP_INSTANCE` environment variable is automatically set based on the branch/tag you are pushing.
+During local development these variables are usually not defined.
 :::

 Starting from the following base application setup: